Collaborative Projects

 Text+ is part of the German National Research Data Infrastructure (NFDI) with the goal of establishing a distributed research data infrastructure for humanities research data.
 At the current stage, it is focused on the data domains of digital collections, lexical resources, and editions.

-The aim of this announcement is to continuously expand the offerings of data and services provided by Text+ and make them available to the research community in the long term (see FAQ for information on the integration of data and services in Text+).
-It is also possible for applications to be submitted that utilise data and services already available in Text+ in an exemplary manner or in a manner that can be reused for the Text+ portfolio of services.
-For this purpose, projects with a maximum duration of one calendar year will be funded, and their results will be integrated into the Text+ infrastructure.
-This can be achieved, for example, by processing existing data within these projects so that they become (permanently) accessible to the community through a data center already connected to the Text+ infrastructure.
-Alternatively, established and sustainable data centers with interfaces to the technical infrastructure of Text+ can be integrated to make the relevant data available in the Text+ infrastructure.
-For software and other services, it is expected that the results will be provided under an open license, aligned with Text+ (contributing to coherence), and can be operated in the infrastructure in the long term.
-Following the FAIR and CARE principles is essential.
-According to the NFDI guidelines, only projects aiming at integration into the Text+ service portfolio are eligible for funding.
-The compilation and development of resources as such are to be financed with own funds.
+The aim of this announcement was to continuously expand the offerings of data and services provided by Text+ and make them available to the research community in the long term.
+Alternatively, applications could be submitted that utilise the data and services available in Text+ specifically for innovative research questions.
+Likewise, own institutionalised and sustainable data centres with interfaces could be integrated into the technical infrastructure of Text+ in order to make the relevant data permanently available in the Text+ infrastructure.
+For software and other services, it was expected that the results will be provided under an open license, aligned with Text+ (contributing to coherence), and can be operated in the infrastructure in the long term.
+Following the FAIR and CARE principles was essential.
+According to the NFDI guidelines, only projects aiming at integration into the Text+ service portfolio were eligible for funding.
+The compilation and development of resources as such were to be financed with own funds.

-Applications for funding can be submitted for one of the Task Areas: Collections, Lexical Resources, Editions, and the Task Area Infrastructure/Operation (see the description of the domains at https://text-plus.org).
+Applications for funding could be submitted for one of the Task Areas: Collections, Lexical Resources, Editions, and the Task Area Infrastructure/Operation (see the description of the Work Areas in Text+).
 To prepare an application, a consultation with the respective Task Area is recommended.
-The list of contact people can be found at the end of this call.
+(The list of contact persons can be found at the end of this call for proposals.)

-In this call for applications, multiple projects can typically be funded with a volume between EUR 35,000 and EUR 65,000.
-Additionally, an overhead of 22% is granted on the project sum.
-The project duration is tied to the calendar year 2025, and thus, it is a maximum of 12 months; the transfer of unspent funds to the following year is not possible.
+In this call for applications, multiple projects could typically be funded with a volume between EUR 35,000 and EUR 65,000.
+Additionally, an overhead of 22% was granted on the project sum.
+The project duration was tied to the calendar year 2026, and thus, it will be a maximum of 9 months (January to September); the transfer of unspent funds to the following year was not possible.
 After the completion of the funding, a project report is expected to be published on the Text+ website.

-Any inquiries can be addressed to office@text-plus.org.
-Further information on the application process and previously approved projects will be provided on the Text+ website
+Any inquiries could be addressed to (office@text-plus.org).
+Further information on the application process see the FAQ.

 Timeline